What is ATOL protection?

 Will I get a refund on all parts of my holiday?

-While ATOL protection and coronavirus insurance might cover a lot, they won’t have an impact on third-party bookings like accommodation, car hire or any extra trips or activities you may have signed up for.
+While ATOL protection might cover a lot, it won’t have an impact on third-party bookings like accommodation, car hire or any extra trips or activities you may have signed up for.

 So, if you’ve booked a safari trip, for example, but your flight is cancelled, you may lose your money on the pre-booked trip unless you have travel insurance.